ryan-ng04/QuizBuddy/README.md

-# ryanquizjspractice
+# QuizBuddy
-more js practice but heres a cool quiz
+My attempt at building a better quiz app to study.